-The prospect of viewing and buying your own horse can be very exciting, however, to ensure the most positive outcome for you, the seller, and the horse it is important to make careful considerations and understand the process fully before you buy.
-Buying and owning a horse is a big commitment, so it is important that you are 100% confident on your decision and that the process of buying is not rushed.
+The prospect of viewing and buying your own horse can be very exciting, however to get the most positive outcome for you, the seller and the horse it’s important to make careful considerations and understand the process fully before you buy.

 Finding the right horse

 Carefully consider what your ideal horse would be and the activities you plan to do together.
 Think about: